sigsum/sigsum/policy-maintenance.md

-# Procedure used for Sigsum builtin named policies
+# Procedure for maintenance of Sigsum builtin named trust policies

 The Sigsum project maintains a set of named policies, currently named as `sigsum-generic-YYYY-n` where `YYYY` is the year the policy was